A categorical action on quantized quiver varieties: Quiver varieties

 In moduli terms, this is the moduli space of actions of the quiver (in the sense above) on the vector spaces $\C^\Bv,\C^\Bw$, with their chosen bases considered as additional structure.

 If we wish to consider the moduli space of representations where $V$ has fixed graded dimension (rather than of actions on a fixed vector space), we should quotient by the group of isomorphisms of quiver representations: $G_\Bv=\prod_i\GL(\C^{v_i})$ acting by pre- and post-composition.
 The result is the {\bf moduli stack of $\Bv$-dimensional representations shadowed by $\C^\Bw$}, which we can define as the stack quotient This is not a scheme in the usual sense, but rather a smooth Artin stack.
-Those readers made skittish by the mention of stacks can consider this as a purely formal symbol whose derived category is the equivariant derived category of $E_{\Bv,\Bw}$ in whatever sense they like, for example, as in the book of Bernstein and Lunts \cite{BL} or as described by the author and Williamson \cite{WWequ}.
+Since we will only be interested in the constructible derived category of sheaves on this stack, we do not need the full machinery of Artin stacks, and could consider instead the equivariant derived category of $E_{\Bv,\Bw}$ as in the book of Bernstein and Lunts \cite{BL} or as described by the author and Williamson \cite{WWequ}.
 We will always consider this space as having the classical topology.

-By convention, if $w_i=\al_i^\vee(\la)$ and $\mu=\la-\sum v_i\al_i$, then $X^\la_\mu=X^\Bw_\Bv$ (if the difference is not in the positive cone of the root lattice, then this is by definition empty), and $X^\la=\dot \sqcup_{\xi} X^\la_{\xi}$.
+By convention, if $w_i=\al_i^\vee(\la)$ and $\xi=\la-\sum v_i\al_i$, then $X^\la_\xi=X^\Bw_\Bv$ (if the difference is not in the positive cone of the root lattice, then this is by definition empty), and $X^\la=\dot \sqcup_{\xi} X^\la_{\xi}$.

-The geometric construction builds on the work of Li \cite{Li10} and that of Zheng \cite{Zheng2008}.
+As mentioned in the introduction, our construction is inspired by the work of Li \cite{Li10} and that of Zheng \cite{Zheng2008}.
 Li defines a 2-category built from perverse sheaves on double framed quiver varieties. \begin{definition} Li's 2-category is defined as follows: \begin{itemize} \item 0-morphisms are dimension vectors for the quiver $\Gamma$, \item 1-morphisms between $\bd$ and $\bd'$ are objects of geometric origin in the localized derived category which Li denotes by $\mathscr{D}^-(E_{\Omega}(k^{\la},k^{\bd},k^{\bd'}))$, with product given by the convolution product of \cite[(16)]{Li10}. \item 2-morphisms are morphisms in the category described above. \end{itemize} \end{definition}